Call us at (805) 641-1387

 • Backer Mount: This mount is more common for illuminated channel letters.
 This option sees the channel letters attached through a pre-made opening in the building’s frontage or mounted atop the backer board.
 The electrical hardware and power supply are contained within the backer cabinet or situated behind the facade or bulkhead wall.

-Next Steps for Getting Your Channel Letter Signage
+Next Steps for Getting Your Backlit Channel Letters

-Why Choose Dave’s Signs for Your Channel Letter Signs?
+Why Choose Dave’s Signs for Your Halo Channel Letter Signs?

 Dave’s Signs Blog